d-morrison/IntroStatActivities/_book/02-L01-random-assignment.md

 Suppose 24 subjects with permanent atrial fibrillation have volunteered to participate in this study:

-Self-identified Males: Paul, Antonio, Davieon, Chao, Aryan, Jabari, Tong, Andres, John, Liu, Lucas, Rashidi, Shiwoo, Jihoon, Alejandro, Daniel
+Self-identified males: Paul, Antonio, Davieon, Chao, Aryan, Jabari, Tong, Andres, John, Liu, Lucas, Rashidi, Shiwoo, Jihoon, Alejandro, Daniel

-Self-identified Females: An, Nailah, Jasmine, Ka Nong, Keyaina, Mary, Adah, Sassandra
+Self-identified females: An, Nailah, Jasmine, Ka Nong, Keyaina, Mary, Adah, Sassandra

 4. Is this a simple random sample or a convenience sample?
 How do you know?
 \vspace{0.5in}